2017 winners and losers: Amazon, Boeing soared; GE plunged

 — FLAGGING ENERGY:

-The price of crude oil barely moved in 2017, and energy companies faded after a big gain the year before.
+Crude oil spent most of 2017 trading in circles, and energy companies faded after a big gain the year before.
 While oil prices are stronger than they were and energy companies have cut spending, it's hard to see what would make oil prices go higher and stay there.
-U.S. crude has stayed between about $45 and $58 a barrel since early last year.
-Analysts think that if prices did peek above their current levels, companies — especially shale oil firms in the U.S. — would start producing more oil, which would knock prices down again.
+U.S. crude rallied late in the year, and on Dec.
+29 it settled above $60 a barrel for the first time in two and a half years, but analysts think that if prices did peek above their current levels, companies — especially shale oil firms in the U.S. — would start producing more oil, which would knock prices down again.

 — FADED FUN: